shahin-m-hashim/Python-Experiments/README.md

 # Python-Experiments
-A dummy repo for my own project,identification and experimenting with python
+A dummy repo for my own programs experimenting with python